WilDFIRE Risk Reduction

 Community forests are demonstrating leadership in coordination and management to reduce the risk of catastrophic wildfire.
 They see the urgency of the problem for their communities and they have prioritized fuel management activities on their landbase.
 Funding from internal and external sources has supported the planning and implementation of these activities to date as verified by the Community Forest Indicators Survey, Indicator 13.

-The Province of British Columbia has identified wildfire risk reduction through community forests as a mechanism through which employment can be generated as a part of Covid-19 economic recovery.
+The Province of British Columbia identified wildfire risk reduction through community forests as a mechanism through which employment can be generated as a part of Covid-19 economic recovery.
 The economic recovery dollars are allocated through the Crown Land Wildfire Risk Reduction (CLWRR) stream of the Community Resiliency Investment (CRI) program, and coordinated by the BCCFA in partnership with the BC Wildfire Service (BCWS).

 UPDATE – September 22, 2022